Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/tasks/segmentation.md

     * Abstract: We propose a novel semantic segmentation algorithm by learning a deconvolution network.
 We learn the network on top of the convolutional layers adopted from VGG 16-layer net.
 The deconvolution network is composed of deconvolution and unpooling layers, which identify pixel-wise class labels and predict segmentation masks.
 We apply the trained network to each proposal in an input image, and construct the final semantic segmentation map by combining the results from all proposals in a simple manner.
 The proposed algorithm mitigates the limitations of the existing methods based on fully convolutional networks by integrating deep deconvolution network and proposal-wise prediction; our segmentation method typically identifies detailed structures and handles objects in multiple scales naturally.
 Our network demonstrates outstanding performance in PASCAL VOC 2012 dataset, and we achieve the best accuracy (72.5%) among the methods trained with no external data through ensemble with the fully convolutional network.
     * Comments:
         * > Recent work has studied two approaches to dealing with the conflicting demands of multi-scale reasoning and full-resolution dense prediction.
 One approach involves repeated up-convolutions that aim to recover lost resolution while carrying over the global perspective from downsampled layers (Noh et al., 2015; Fischer et al., 2015).
 (Dilated Convolutions, 2015)
+        * > Noh et al. [30] proposed a coarse-to-fine structure with deconvolution network to learn the segmentation mask.
+(PSPNet, 2016)
 * [[Image Segmentation with Cascaded Hierarchical Models and Logistic Disjunctive Normal Networks](https://ieeexplore.ieee.org/document/6751380)]
     [[pdf](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=6751380)]
     * Title: Image Segmentation with Cascaded Hierarchical Models and Logistic Disjunctive Normal Networks